What's on this page:

 You don’t want them sharing sensitive details that could harm both customer and audience relationships.

-4. Just be nice!
+4. Just be nice.

 Remind employees to consider and be respectful of their audiences 👍

-Social media has become the #1 destination for social issues surrounding things like race, religion and sexuality, and as the lines between social media for professional and personal use become increasingly blurred, they should be reminded that if dishonourable behaviour isn’t accepted in the workplace, it won’t be tolerated in the digital world.
+As the lines between social media for professional and personal use become increasingly blurred, they should be reminded that any behavior that isn’t accepted in the workplace won’t be tolerated in the digital world.

-5. Keep it real!
+5. Keep it real.

 Encourage your employees to be themselves.

-There’s nothing more authentic than being yourself, and generally speaking, using social media is much easier when you adopt this mentality! 🤩
+There’s nothing more authentic than being yourself, and generally speaking, using social media is much easier when you adopt this mentality!

 Remind them to avoid any “pseudo identities” and encourage transparency.
-It shouldn’t be a secret who they work for, and you’ll want them to talk loud and proud about this as it can be great for your employer brand.
+It shouldn’t be a secret who they work for, and you’ll want them to talk loud and proud about this, as it can be great for your employer brand.

-You’re not encouraging them to be robots, after all!
+You’re not encouraging them to be robots, after all.

 6. Keep a lid on it...